Copyright © Imagine-RE. All rights reserved.

 This curriculum is very easy to teach and to administer.
 The lesson guide provides an outline of each episode followed by discussion questions and activitites.
 It is entirely possible to lead a class with minimal preparation.

 For directors and coordinators, the episodes are all easily obtainable.
-All are available on DVD, most of which can be purchased used, and some are also available for streaming.
+All are available to stream or on DVD.
+Streaming is the most economical way to obtain episodes as they are currently only $1.99 on Amazon.

 Lessons are appropriate for either a classroom or youth group setting.
 Included with your purchase are PowerPoint presentations that can be edited as needed.
 PowerPoint has proven to be a valuable tool with this age group to keep the class engaged.